 - English First works with native speakers from the US and the UK “pay” ranges from €12-€19 per hour.
 You'll need a degree and an English teaching qualification.

-- 51 Talk is based in the Philippines and has really great pre-prepared lessons.
+- 51 Talk is based in the Philippines and has really great pre-prepared lessons, the average monthly income is $500 with the maximum you can earn $1,500.

 - If you want to teach adults only, Berlitz specialise in Business English.
-While the pay is not very high, the lessons are well-structured.
+While the pay is not very high (approximately $12 per hour), the lessons are well-structured.
 It’s a good place to learn about teaching Business English.

 The topics that you will be expected to discuss with students may range from daily life, including eating, shopping, cooking, going to work, going on vacation.
 And/or talking about their hobbies, families, their culture to discussing sports, and entertainment.
 If you're teaching adults, sometimes the topics will be more business or work-related.